COMMISSIONS

 FIRST TIME?

-If this is your first time commissioning an original painting, it’s completely normal to feel unsure about where to start!
+If this is your first time commissioning an original painting, it’s completely normal to feel unsure about where to start.
 I’ll guide you through each step so you know what to expect.
-You don’t need to have every detail figured out at the beginning; together we can discuss your vision and allow the painting to unfold naturally.
+You don’t need to have every detail figured out at the beginning.
+Together we will discuss what you’re envisioning and figure out how to bring it to life!

 1. Initial Inquiry

-You can begin by reaching out through the contact form or email with a brief description of what you have in mind.
+You can begin by reaching out through my contact page with a brief description of what you have in mind.
 Helpful details include:

 Subject(s) to be painted (individual, couple, family, pet, etc.)

-Desired size and orientation (a guesstimate is okay)
+Desired size and orientation (a guesstimate will do)

 Intended use (personal collection, gift, etc.)